Updated: Nov 22, 2022

 She, too, sought to be buried in this church, near her aunt Elizabeth whom she admired and was buried here in 1981, 12 years after her own death.
 She is buried in a small room at the entrance to the church, capable of containing only her gravestone, but contains so much of European history connected with it and the royal families with whom she was associated in one way or another.
 (See the description of the flag covering the grave).
 This modest little room was visited by all the princes of the United Kingdom: Philip, Charles and William, who laid a wreath on their ancestor's grave.
 A tree planted in her honor at Yad Vashem.

 Princess Alice of Battenberg in the 1930's.
 Princess Alice's grave, in the little crypt, covered with the ex-royal standard of Greece.
 See the description of the flag

 This episode has been the final sequence in the "The Women Who Built Jerusalem" series.
 I wanted to bring some stories unfamiliar to most of the public.
 I hope you enjoyed.
 Soon I will start a new series of tour-stories in Jerusalem and the country and as soon as we can return to some semblance of normal life, I invite you to join me in real tours to these wonderful places, so close to us and yet so far away.

 The spectacular view of Temple Mount/Haram a-Sharif from Saint Mary Magdalene church.
 Let us take a deep breath.
 Hereby concludes the last chapter of this series of the "Women who Built Jerusalem".
-I hope you enjoyed.
-I hope you join me and hopefully, the Virus willing – real tours soon.
+I hope you enjoyed it and invite you to join me in one of the tours of Russian Jerusalem.